pytchlang/pytch-vm/doc/source/internals/threading-model.rst

-To give semi-automatic ceding of control, in support of familiar Scratch idioms like ``forever: do-once-per-frame-stuff``, we want to have the Skulpt compiler insert ‘yield-until-next-frame’ (‘YNF’) calls at the end of loop bodies, but only for ‘Pytch programs’.
-A ‘Pytch program’ is detected by the presence of an ``import pytch`` statement; after seeing such an import, all for and while loops have YNF calls appended to their bodies.
+To give semi-automatic ceding of control, in support of familiar Scratch idioms like ``forever: do-once-per-frame-stuff``, we want to have the Skulpt compiler insert ‘yield-until-next-frame’ (‘YNF’) calls into loop bodies, but only for ‘Pytch programs’.
+A ‘Pytch program’ is detected by the presence of an ``import pytch`` statement; after seeing such an import, all for and while loops have YNF calls inserted as the first statement of their bodies.
+The effect of this is that there is a yield point *before* each run of a loop body.
+Inserting the YNF call at the end of the loop body would have the undesired effect that ``continue`` statements would bypass the yield.

 There is precedent for this behaviour, whereby a magic import changes the language’s semantics, in Python’s various